goldboy225/PhD-Journey/Literatures Daily.md

 - Problem: This paper reviews Internet of Things (IoT) security and the rise in security issues due to **hardware and software security flaws** being exploited.
 - Idea: this paper aims to provide **insights into the future of IoT security** and inform the development of **effective prevention measures by analyzing hacking techniques and tools.**
 - My comments: general review on hacking methods and corresponding mitigation methods.

+[Explaining AI-informed Network Intrusion Detection with Counterfactuals](http://www.meng-jiang.com/pubs/C75.pdf) by Gang Liu and Meng Jiang
+- Problem: the developers and users of the NID systems **could not understand the systems’ correct or incorrect decisions** due to the **complexity and black-box nature of the AI methods.**
+- Idea: Visual way on AI explanability.
+- Methodology: This is a two-page poster paper that presents a new demo system that **offers a number of counterfactual explanations visually for any data example**.
+The visualization results were automatically generated: users just need to provide the index of a data example and do not edit anything on the graph.
+- Future direction: In the future, we will extend the detection task from binary classification to multi-class classification.
+- My comments: an interesting paper on AI explanability in visualized way.